linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Deposits in Banks Now 50,000,000,000

-"Based on figures compiled by the Federal Deposit Insurance Corporation today, the deposits of all banks in the United States at the end of December were estimated at close to  $50,000,000,000, an approximate gain of over$ 3,000,000,000 in six months."
+"Based on figures compiled by the Federal Deposit Insurance Corporation today, the deposits of all banks in the United States at the end of December were estimated at close to  \$50,000,000,000, an approximate gain of over\$ 3,000,000,000 in six months."

 -New York Times